Urabewe/DSRE---Digital-Sound-Resolution-Enhancer-English/README.md

 - Make sure your virtual environment is activated before installing requirements or running the application
 - The application provides a GUI interface for batch audio enhancement
 - Supports multiple audio formats: WAV, MP3, FLAC, M4A, etc.
-- To deactivate the virtual environment when done, simply run: `deactivate`